-Members of the Committee shall be appointed by the Board, on the recommendation of and in consultation with the Chairman and with prior approval of the Board and the Nomination and Governance Committee of Standard Life plc.
+Members of the Committee shall be appointed by the Board, on the recommendation of and in consultation with the Chairman and with prior approval of the Board and the Nomination and Governance Committee of Standard Life Aberdeen plc.
 The Committee shall be made up of at least three members.
 All members of the Committee shall be non-executive Directors who are determined by the Board to be independent.

-Whilst the SLAL Audit Committee and Risk and Capital Committee were constituted in 2016 but not operational until 2017, they provided oversight, review and approval to the 2016 Solvency II and financial results.
+The SLAL Audit Committee and Risk and Capital Committee were constituted in 2016 and became operational in 2017, they provided oversight, review and approval to the Solvency II and financial results.